BM345/NagwaSchemas/describing_workflows.md

 Each `<status>` element can have a `category` attribute.
 This can be used to identify groups of related statuses.
 For example, the statuses 'Creative Design' and 'Creative Design Review' are both part of the creative design process, so might both have `category="creative_design"`.
 This can allow for a more intuitive, automatic colour-coding of statuses in the user-interface.

+Each `<status>` element can also have a `type` attribute.
+This can be set to either `manual_processing` or `automated_processing`.
+This attribute is used to identify statuses that should be handled by automated processes.
+Such automated processes may carry out different kinds of work on content entities with such statuses - they might validate the content in some way, or do some audio or video processing on the content.

-Similarly, each `<transition>` element has a `type` attribute.
-This can be set to one of three values: `submit`, `approve`, or `reject`.
+Each `<transition>` element can have a `type` attribute.
+This can be set to one of seven values: `submit`, `approve`, `reject`, `send`, `pass`, `fail`, `error`.
 This attribute is useful for automatically setting the colour of the buttons that developers and designers will see.
 If a developer or designer has the option to 'approve' an entity in some way, then we would probably want that button to appear green, whereas if they have the option to 'reject' an entity, then we would probably want that button to appear red or orange.
+This attribute is also used by automated processes to know which transition it should activate on different outcomes.
+If the automated processes validates the content in some way, if the validation is passed, then the system should activate the `pass` transition.
+If the validation is failed, however, the system should activate the `fail` transition.

 Each `<transition>` element can also have a `comment_required` attribute, which can be set to `true` or `false`.
 This indicates whether a developer must add a comment in order to execute a transition.
 This is generally the case for transitions that represent rejections.
 If this attribute is left out, it is assumed to have a value of `false`.